dora-metrics/pelorus/docs/GettingStarted/configuration/PelorusCore.md

 ## Thanos

 The Pelorus chart supports deploying a [Thanos](https://thanos.io/) instance for long term storage.
+If you don't have an object storage provider, we recommend NooBaa as a free, open source option.
+You can check [NooBaa for Long Term Storage](Noobaa.md) to guide on how to host an instance on OpenShift and configure Pelorus to use it.

 ###### thanos_version